updated: 24th of June 2020

 When will I receive my holiday allowance for 2020?

 Due to the health crisis, it has been decided that the holiday allowance 2020 will be paid exceptionally in May.
-For the correct payment date, you can log on to myholidayallowance.be.
+If you have not received your holiday allowance yet, please contact the National Annual Holiday Service: myholidayallowance.be.

 I have reduced my work schedule under credit or career interruption.
 Can I combine this benefit with benefits for temporary unemployment?